Mykola-Myronenko/dv-campus-2020-2021-magento/Readme.md

 # Deploying changes to the server #

 Deployment is automated to decrease the possible downtime.
 Files to run:
-- `deploy-theme-only.sh` - deploy changes to templates, layouts, CSS, DI etc., without installing new modules, upgrading them or changing modules sequence.
+- `deploy-soft.sh` - deploy changes to templates, layouts, CSS, DI etc., without installing new modules, upgrading them or changing modules sequence.
 - `deploy-full.sh` - deploy changes that include installing new modules, or data/schema upgrades.

 To use this scripts the following environment variables must be set: